ngrafx/nray/README.md

 ## Description and use

-Once the program runs, a Scene is created and populated with multiple Primitive(s).
-Primitive represent objects that can be intersected and thus traced recursively by the main rendering function.
-Primitive have Material that describe how the light interacts with them.
-The Scene::Render method intialize multiple thread and have them render small sections of the Image (called tiles) at a time.
-For each tile we throw Ray(s) through the Camera and find out if the Ray intersect any scene Primitive.
-If so then we compute the lighting information and scatter the Ray further.
+nray is a command line tools that takes a scene as an input and renders it as an image.

-Nray comes with 3 samples scenes that can be modified to render different things.
-The renderer can handle Spheres and Triangle Meshes, the latter can be read as an .obj file
+It comes with 3 samples scenes that can be modified to render different things.
-Once the project is built you can pass a scene file and run it

 `./nray ../scenes/cornell_box.nray`